A reinforcement learning approach to rare trajectory sampling: Acknowledgements

 \section{Acknowledgements}

+The authors thank A. Lamacraft for bringing to our attention literature central to the development of this project.
+We also thank the referees for comments leading to a significant improvement in presentation.
 This research was funded in part by University of Nottingham grant no.\ FiF1/3 and The Leverhulme Trust grant no.\ RPG-2018-181.
 We are grateful for access to the University of Nottingham Augusta HPC service.
 We also acknowledge the use of Athena at HPC Midlands+, which was funded by the EPSRC on grant EP/P020232/1 as part of the HPC Midlands+ consortium.